junxit/us-congress-bills-115/bill.md

 # H.R.
 1093

-> To require the Federal Railroad Administration and the Federal Transit Authority to provide appropriate Congressional notice of safety audits conducted with respect to railroads and rail transit agencies.
+> To require the Federal Railroad Administration to provide appropriate congressional notice of comprehensive safety assessments conducted with respect to intercity or commuter rail passenger transportation.

 ## § 1.
 Notice of comprehensive safety assessments